 Under this energy, Chiron wants to teach us that we can live our life to the fullest even if we are wounded.
 He wants us to know that wounds and all, we can do it all.

 It can be tempting to feel sorry for ourselves or play the victim when certain circumstances come along, especially circumstances that we have no power to change.

 We can’t change who our family is, we can’t change the past, and we can’t change the actions or behavior of others.

 All we can do is take responsibility for ourselves; all we can do is learn to be grateful for what we have been given.
 All we can do is accept our circumstances and learn to be comfortable in whatever comes our way.

-On April 1, 2022, we have the meeting of the Sun and Chiron.
-As Chiron has just moved into Aries, this will be a pivotal day and one where we can really feel the full effects of this new Chiron cycle.
+On April 5, 2023, we have the meeting of the Sun and Chiron.
+This will be a pivotal day and one where we can really feel the full effects of this new Chiron cycle.

 Pay attention to what unfolds for you around this day.
 Pay attention to how you are being challenged to rise up from your pain and suffering and to move forward with confidence and conviction.

 Chiron’s journey through Aries reminds us that we are only as strong as we believe ourselves to be.
 It reminds us that our wounds don’t need to be constantly touched or poked at, and we don’t need to try and “fix” everything,